Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

 ### Water Quality Data Pipeline

 The `load_and_prepare_data` function ingests and cleans Section 82 water quality data.
 It aligns six key variables (`do`, `ph`, `turb`, `amm`, `cond`, `temp`) to a common datetime index, removes duplicates, fills missing values, and produces a clean combined DataFrame ready for analysis.

-Daily resampling and checks highlight fully missing days and consecutive gaps for review.
-To prepare the data and run an example, execute the sequence of notebooks located in the `notebooks/` directory.
-This process ask users to ingest the data in desired format, processes it, apply unsupervised ML model, and deliver the .CSV fileswith cluster IDs.
+**Key Steps:**

+- **Hourly Resampling:** Converts raw data to hourly means for consistent time series analysis.
+- **Range Selection:** Focuses on a user-defined time frame.
+Warns if the selected range is less than one year, as short data may affect seasonal and residual decomposition accuracy.
+- **Missing Data Handling:** Detects fully missing days and groups consecutive missing days for review.
+- **Optional Interpolation:** Prompts the user to fill missing values.
+Interpolation is required for MSTL decomposition, ensuring evenly spaced, complete time series so trends, seasonality, and residuals are estimated reliably.

+✅ Ensures clean, aligned, and complete data for downstream analysis and MSTL-based seasonal decomposition.

 **Run `OpenAnomalyModel.ipynb`**
    - Install the dependencies.